kartik1d/Netflix-Data-Analysis/README.md

 # Netflix-Data-Analysis
-Conducted comprehensive analysis of  Netflix using Python to identify trends and patterns
+Conducted comprehensive analysis of  Netflix and gained valuable insights of Netflix's content ecosystem, shedding light on content preferences, production trends, and audience sentiment.